HackingAtWork/basic-reactive-sample/README.md

 # basic-reactive-sample
-Sample project project on using Akka for reactive design
+Sample project on using Akka for reactive design to model a basic assembly line factory